heysharan/signUpLoginTask/README.md

 ![8](https://user-images.githubusercontent.com/57586442/197165161-29ecea51-9cd0-4012-ac82-4a507e6e3e35.png)

-● Your account is created successfully, now click on the login button to login
+● Once your account is created successfully, click on the login button to login

 ![9](https://user-images.githubusercontent.com/57586442/197165172-a25470d4-0e54-4bfd-bd8f-6290fa54be79.png)